joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

         // in here, we own `data`.
     });

-Notice that we leveraged lambda capture lists to make linear captures of objects striahgtforward.
+Notice that we leveraged lambda capture lists to make linear captures of objects straightforward.
 There's an [active proposal](https://github.com/dotnet/roslyn/issues/117) to consider adding a feature like this to a future C#, however without many of the Midori features, it remains to be seen whether the feature stands on its own.